ThreeLetters/SimpleProtocols/README.md

 # SimpleProtocols
 Serialize your data in binary!
+Generates unique protocols resistant to decoding

 ## Purpose
-Generates code for binary serialisation.
-Like google's protocol buffers, but simpler, easier and more secure.
-This allows you to send data very quickly over networks or pipes.
+Takes a data structure in JavaScript and generates unique code to serialize and unserialize it.
+Has high amounts of security to prevent anyone from decoding the protocol.
+Each generation is unique, so if someone cracked your protocol, you can generate again using this tool.
+Very useful for security in web applications and IO games.

 ## Usage
 > node index.js